open-way-learning/owl-handbook/Governance/README.md

 **Audience:** All OWL staff, partners, and stakeholders

 ---
-This section of the OWL Handbook provides public access to the foundational governance documents that define how Open Way Learning (OWL) operates as a 501(c)(3) nonprofit.
+This section of the OWL Handbook provides public access to the foundational governance documents that define how Open Way Learning operates as a 501(c)(3) nonprofit.
 ---

 These resources clarify the **legal, ethical, and organizational framework** that underpins both Board-level oversight and our distributed, mission-aligned leadership culture.